subtopic 2.2: Energy and biomass in ecosystems

 - Outline the second law of thermodynamics

-Energy Inefficiency in Ecosystems
+Energy Inefficiency in Ecosystems:

-Implications of the Second Law of Thermodynamics
+Implications of the Second Law of Thermodynamics in Ecosystems:

-Energy Inefficiency in Ecosystems
+Energy Inefficiency in Ecosystems:

-Implications of the Second Law of Thermodynamics
+Implications of the Second Law of Thermodynamics in Ecosystems:

 This occurs when energy is transferred between trophic levels as illustrated in a food chain When one animal feeds off another, there is a loss of heat (energy) in the process.
 Additional loss of energy occurs during respiration and movement.
 Hence, more and more energy is lost as one moves up through trophic levels.
 This fact lends more credence to the advantages of a vegetarian diet.
 For example, 1350 kilograms of corn and soybeans is capable of supporting one person if converted to beef.
 However, 1350 kilograms of soybeans and corn utilized directly without converting to beef will support 22 people!